juahchae/status/status.md

 #### What have you done for your project so far?

 I imported the time module to work with time in Python.
 I introduced the user to the typing game with a "Welcome to the Typing Masterclass.
 Press Enter to start typing."
 I calculated the words per minute (WPM) with elapsed time, character count, and word count.
+So far, the user is able to write their own sentence, which then the program calculates the WPM, instead of giving a random set of sentences.

 #### What have you not done for your project yet?